Teduglutide

 In two completed clinical trials, there were 87 paediatric subjects (aged 1 to 17 years) enrolled and exposed to teduglutide for a duration of up to 6 months.
 No subject discontinued the studies due to an adverse event.
 Overall, the safety profile of teduglutide (including type and frequency of adverse reactions, and immunogenicity) in children and adolescents (ages 1-17 years) was similar to that in adults.

-Long-term safety data are not yet available for this paediatric population.
-No data are available for children under 1 year of age.
+Limited long-term safety data is available for the paediatric population.
+No data are available for children under 4 months of age.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.